 What career paths can I take in accounting?

 Usually, accountants and auditors work in offices, although some work from home.
 Auditors may travel to their clients’ workplaces.
-According to the Bureau of Labor Statistics, the following industries employed the most accountants in 2010:

 Many accountants specialize, depending on their client or clients’ type of business and needs.
 Typical specializations include assurance services (improving the quality or context of information for those in decision-making positions) and risk management.
 Accountants can also specialize by industry, choosing to work in healthcare, for instance.

 |Public Accountant||Their clients include corporations, governments and individuals.
 They fulfill a broad range of accounting, auditing, tax and consulting duties.

 |Management Accountant||Also called cost, managerial, corporate or private accountants.
 They record and analyze the financial information of the clients they work for, and provide it for internal use by managers, not the public.

 |Government Accountant||Maintain and examine records of government agencies, audit private businesses and individuals whose activities are subject to government regulations or taxations.

 |Internal Auditor||They check for risk management of an organization or businesses' funds.
 They then identify ways to improve the process for finding and eliminating waste and fraud.